Binaryify/ionic2-app-webpack-boilerplate/README.md

-# ionic2 App Demo
+# ionic2-webpack-app-boilerplate
-this is a app demo,build with ionic2 & angular2!
+this is a app boilerplate,build with ionic2 & angular2 & webpack!

 [demo](http://binaryify.github.io/demo/ionic2/)